 Bo's Top Albums of 2024

-I blinked and suddenly we’re in the final month of 2024.
+I blinked, and suddenly we’re in the final month of 2024.
 Can you believe it?
-In some ways, the year flew.
-But in other ways, January feels like it was ages ago, especially when it comes to music.
-This year was absolutely STACKED with new music!
-From the dominating pop girls to newbies making their debut and seasoned veterans showing us how it's done, the new releases were widespread throughout genres.
-As a lover of music, we were honestly truly blessed.
+In some ways, the year flew by, but in others, January feels like it was ages ago—especially when it comes to music.
+This year was stacked with new releases!
+From the dominating pop icons to fresh faces making their debut and seasoned veterans reminding us why they're legends, music dropped across every genre.
+As a music lover, we were truly blessed.

-Despite it being a stacked year, it was also a year where I took a chance and listened to many new artists and I found myself a new fan for many of them.
-In fact, according to my spreadsheet (yes, I’m a nerd who keeps track of my ratings for album releases) I listened to 70 new releases.
+Despite it being an overwhelming year for music, it was also the year I took chances on many new artists—and I'm happy to say I became a fan of many of them.
+According to my spreadsheet (yes, I’m a nerd who keeps track of my ratings for albums), I listened to 70 new releases this year.

 Honorable Mentions